postsharp/Metalama.Samples/examples/clone/README.md

 modified-date: 2024-09-09
 ---

-# Implementing object cloning without boilerplate
+# Implementing object cloning with Metalama

 The Deep Clone pattern creates a copy of an object that is completely separate from the original object, including its properties and sub-properties.
 Deep cloning is achieved by recursively cloning all the child objects that make up the original object, creating a new instance of each one, and assembling the parent clone from the child clones.